 It is not unheard of for minor code compliance issues-that don't significantly alter the binding plans-to be corrected at the plans review stage of permitting.
 Typically, Staff recommends a condition mandating that the plan shall be amended to remedy those compliance issues, as part of the ordinance of approval.
-Staff have identified numerous minor code compliance issues, as detailed in this section, that individually have little impact on the plan, but cumulatively could beget a cascade of changes.
-If the approving body is not comfortable with that potential for change, tabling the request would be recommended to remedy the code compliance issues.
+In this case, half of the corrective actions involve tweaks to make the elevations code compliant, which Staff deems to be fixable at the Construction Plans Review stage.
+The applicant has acknowledged all of the corrective actions and plans to remedy at the Construction Plans Review.